fereshteh-bahadory/CNC-Tool-wear-detection/README.md

 Even though it seems the "yes" results in the `passed_visual_inspection` column imply the same result in `machining_finalized`, both columns are valuable to predict too conditioning of the machine.
 Therefore, I kept them bot.<br>
 It only remains to encode the categorical columns.
 There was only one non-binary column, Machining_Process, in which I used the Frequency Encoding method to encode the values and saved it to a data frame `frequent_encoding_data`.
 I also used one-hot encoding for this column and saved it to a different data frame `onehot_encoding_data` to see if it would make difference in the training result.<br>
 For the binary-valued columns, tool_condition, machining_finalized, and passed_visual_inspection, I considered a success as 1 and unsuccess as 0.<br>

+## Training Model
+To train the model, I used four different methods, "Random Forest Classifier", "Decision Tree", "XGBoost", and a simple RNN model.
+Except for the RNN model, I used both data frames `frequent_encoding_data.csv` and `onehot_encoding_data.csv`.
+Since the accuracy and other metrics were high for both data, I prefer to consider the confusion matrix as my criterion for choosing the best method.
+You can see the results in the following table.<br>